 What is penetration testing?

 NIST defines penetration testing as a security testing methodology that attempts to identify and exploit vulnerabilities in a system in a controlled manner without causing any disruption.
 A penetration testing exercise can also be used to examine the extent of the damage if attackers successfully exploit these vulnerabilities.
-From a compliance point of view, penetration tests conducted by an independent/third party provide validation of your company’s cybersecurity posture.
+From a compliance point of view, penetration testing conducted by an independent/third party provide validation of your company’s cybersecurity posture.
 Penetration test reports act as evidence to demonstrate that the organization has been maintaining the due diligence required to keep their security posture strengthened

 Role of penetration testing in security compliance